wacncontent/CustomizeTool/removeCommentOutput2/articles/storsimple/storsimple-manage-device-controller.md

 > - The following procedure applies only to the StorSimple physical device.
 For information about how to start, stop, and restart the virtual device, see [Work with the virtual device](storsimple-virtual-device-u1.md#work-with-the-storsimple-virtual-device).

-You can restart or shut down a single device controller by using the:

-- Management Portal of StorSimple Manager service
-- Windows PowerShell for StorSimple.
+You can restart or shut down a single device controller by using the Azure Management Portal of the StorSimple Manager service or Windows PowerShell for StorSimple

-To manage your device controllers from the Management Portal, perform the following steps.
+To manage your device controllers from the Azure Management Portal, perform the following steps.

 #### To restart or shut down a controller in Management Portal